 Inventory and Supply Chain Management Are Critical

-Many raw materials suppliers and component producers are hampered with workers not showing up due to COVID-19 and its variants.
+Many raw materials suppliers and component producers are hampered by workers not showing up due to COVID-19 and its variants.
 Shelves in many factories, warehouses, and retail stores are anywhere from partially empty to completely empty at times.

 |“Improved automation systems also produce higher quality work, better workplace safety, and more competitiveness.
 Automation and electronic systems technology is the key solution and the future of worldwide manufacturing.”|